drewherron/shendegard/README.md

 ## Setup

-Will be containerized with Docker.
+Containerized with Docker.
 Just add API keys to the config and run `docker-compose up`.

+But... not yet.
+It's still under construction.

-This will be the foundation for a bigger threat intelligence platform.
+I'm planning on this being the foundation for a larger threat intelligence platform.